DHA for Kids: Benefits for Your Child’s Brain

 If you have a history of poor nutrition (chronic dieting, eating disorder, un-supplemented vegan, or poor food quality, for example), you may require a DHA supplement as well as multivitamins.

-Breastfeeding is beneficial for all babies, and for several reasons.
-However, in order to maximize DHA, focus on DHA foods in your diet through the consistent use of DHA-rich food sources or a DHA supplement.
+Breastfeeding is beneficial for all babies, even premature babies, and for several reasons.
+However, in order to maximize DHA, focus on DHA foods in your diet through the consistent use of DHA-rich food sources, and/or take a DHA supplement.

 For your baby or toddler (6 months to 2 years), include 3 – 4 ounces seafood per week.
 You can divide this into two servings weekly.

 For children 2 – 4 years of age, ensure about 6 ounces of seafood per week.
-Again, you can divide this total 6 ounces into smaller, child-size portions.
+Again, you can divide this total into smaller, child-size portions.

 If you’re not sure how to introduce fish to your child, I’ve got some great suggestions for you!